valekimi/IronHack-Project-Mid-term/README.md

 ====================================
 DAY 1

-Creation of all the pages in HTML, CSS.
+In Visual Studio Code: set up the pages in HTML, CSS, JS.
-Stored all the images in the Asset folder.
+Stored all the images in the Assets folder.

 ## HOME - PAGE
-Built the HTML and CSS
+Built the HTML and CSS.

 Reflections and things i found important or hard to achieve: